jackyef/my-site/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [Vercel](https://vercel.com)

-If you are interested on the thought process of builing the site initially, you can read this blog post: [Building a Blog with Next + Preact + Tailwind](https://jackyef.com/posts/building-a-blog-with-next-preact-tailwind)
+If you are interested on the thought process of building the site initially, you can read this blog post: [Building a Blog with Next + Preact + Tailwind](https://jackyef.com/posts/building-a-blog-with-next-preact-tailwind)

 ### References:
 - https://dev.to/ixartz/the-ultimate-nextjs-starter-for-your-blog-with-a-free-minimalist-theme-22bk